openwdl/wdl/versions/development/SPEC.md

 ### Command Section

 The `command` section is the only required task section.
 It defines the command template that is evaluated and executed when the task is called.
-Specifically, the commands are executed after all of the inputs are staged and before the outputs are evaluated.
+The command template is a `bash` script that may contain placeholder expressions.
+There may be any number of commands within a command section.

 There are two different syntaxes that can be used to define the command section: